spectrocloud/librarium/docs/docs-content/clusters/data-center/vmware/create-manage-vmware-clusters.md

 ## Next Steps

 Now that you have a Kubernetes cluster deployed, you can start developing and deploying applications to your clusters.
-We recommend you review the day two responsibilities and become familiar with the cluster management tasks.
-Check out the [Manage Clusters](../../cluster-management/cluster-management.md) documentation to learn more about day two responsibilities.
+We recommend you review the Day-2 responsibilities and become familiar with the cluster management tasks.
+Check out the [Manage Clusters](../../cluster-management/cluster-management.md) documentation to learn more about Day-2 responsibilities.